-- Market Opportunity: Provide evidence of the market need and target customers.
-Demonstrate support for the uniqueness of the proposition in filling customer need through application of the technology.
+- Market Opportunity: Provide evidence of the market need and target customers and/or potential partners.
+Demonstrate support for the uniqueness of the proposition in filling customer/partner need through application of the technology.

 - Technology: Explain how Penn technology will be used in creating a compelling value proposition.
-Identify key benefits sought by customers and explain the product advantages offered over alternative solutions.
+Identify key benefits sought by customers and/or potential partners and explain the product advantages offered over alternative solutions.
 Provide evidence that technology is sufficient to stand alone, or identify additional elements to enable a full solution.

 - Team: Provide summary of requisite skill set required (near term, medium term, and long term), discuss how current team fulfills these needs, and identify what resources will be required going forward.